Frobenius manifold structures on the spaces of abelian integrals: The precise construction

 The second hypercohomology group of the kernel of this map is isomorphic to $H^1(\Omega(n))=0$.
 Hence the induced map on hypercohomology groups is surjective, and (i) is satisfied.

 We also see that the kernel of the map from the space of global sections to $\phi_*\D|_{z=0}$ is given by the global sections of the \emph{first\/} $\Omega(n)$ summand.

 Now, one writes a map of complexes, analogous to~(\ref{restriction}) but generating a map from the space of global sections to $\phi_*\D|_{z=\infty}$ and checks that its kernel is given by the global sections of the \emph{second\/} $\Omega(n)$ summand.
-Since these subspaces of global sections do not intersect, (ii) follows. \end{proof}
+Since these subspaces of global sections do not intersect, (ii) follows. \end{proof} Below we often view $\phi_*\D$ as a vector bundle, making the shift by $-1$ implicit.